 No single person can write a guide of this size and scope.
-I'd like to thank the other members of the QuickBooks for Mac team, including Lisa-Anne Chung and Liz Hamill, and especially Brooks Bell and Devon Hubbard.
+I'd like to thank the other members of the QuickBooks for Mac team, especially Brooks Bell and Devon Hubbard.
 Also, this book is a generation of other guides that came before it.
 I'm very grateful for those guides.
 A super-special thank-you to Shelly King, without whom this guide would not exist.